Office Hours: W, 1:30-3:30PM

 B.A., Kenyon College (2001)

 My research focuses on the social, political, and environmental history of land use, real estate, and racial inequality in the 20th century United States.
-I teach courses on modern African American history, race and real estate, the civil rights movement, and the history of urban America.
+I teach courses on modern African American history, race and real estate, and urban America.
 I am the author of The Land Was Ours: How Black Beaches Became White Wealth in the Coastal South (UNC Press), which was awarded the 2013 Liberty Legacy Foundation Award from the Organization of American Historians, and Free the Beaches: The Story of Ned Coll and the Battle for America's Most Exclusive Shoreline (Yale UP).
 I have published articles in the Journal of American History, Journal of Urban History, Journal of Southern History, Journal of Social History, Southern Cultures, and Critical Sociology.
 I am currently writing a book on the history of discriminatory property tax assessments, predatory tax lien speculation, and the struggles of African American property owners from Reconstruction to the present, and direct a National Park Service study of African American outdoor recreation.